 Should a police officer arrest both of them?

 Not under the new version of the law.
 Jake is the “dominant aggressor” of the fight.
 A “dominant aggressor” is the person who poses the most serious ongoing threat involving suspected crimes of family violence.
 In this case, Jake escalated Diane’s behavior by punching her in response to being shoved.
 Diane’s push of Jake, although the initial act of aggression, is not a serious threat.
 Jake will be the only one arrested.

 But Consider This Alternative: Jake and Diane have been in a dating relationship and live together.
 One night, they start to argue over the state of their relationship.
 Their argument gets heated, and Diane slaps Jake across his face.
 In response, Jake shoves her away from him, but in the process, Diane falls against a wall and hurts her back.
 Diane then grabs a knife from the kitchen and slashes Jake’s arm.
 Jake flees to the neighbor’s apartment, who promptly calls the police.

 MOST LIKELY, BOTH OF THEM.
 This presents a more difficult scenario.
 Diane is the more dominant aggressor of the two.
 However, Jake injured her as well.
 Even though the police officer has discretion under the new law to only arrest the dominant aggressor, this is probably a case where both parties will be arrested and charged.

 Domestic violence crimes are complicated, emotional, and often involve competing interests.
 As you can see in these instances, it is not always clear how a police officer may handle the situation.
 If you have been charged with a domestic violence crime, you need experienced legal representation.
-Please contact our office for a consultation.
-We are here to help!
+We can help!